-Juliet once asked Romeo as to what’s in a name as if her and Romeo might be able to simply disregard their names.
+Juliet once asked Romeo “What’s in a name?” as if her and Romeo might simply disregard their names.
 Truth be told, names are extremely powerful and can be as healing as a hug or as painful as a punch in the gut.
 Everyone’s heard the saying that “sticks and stones may break my bones but words can never hurt me” but all of us know that it’s complete baloney.
 Names hurt.
 Simply thinking of ourselves as being stupid or ugly can completely alter the way we see ourselves.
-Merely saying something out loud can help to bring whatever was spoken into existence.
-So, if we repeatedly think or say that we’re worthless and that we don’t deserve to be happy, simply speaking or thinking that can be self-fulfilling.
-That’s why it’s critical for us to find a more compassionate and loving way of seeing ourselves and I haven’t found a better way of doing that than learning how to think one’s self as a dog!
-Dogs are so universally loved no matter how goofy or strange they are and that’s why discovering our inner dog can transform not only how we see ourselves but how we see everyone else in our lives.
-My hope is that this book will allow each of us to transform ourselves so that we can experience a rebirth in how we see ourselves by breaking free from the fixed ways we’ve viewed ourselves in the past.
+Merely saying something out loud can help to bring what was spoken into existence.
+So, if we repeatedly think or say that we’re worthless and that we don’t deserve to be happy, just thinking or speaking that becomes self-fulfilling.
+That’s why it’s incredibly important that we find a more compassionate and loving way of viewing ourselves and I haven’t found a better way of doing that than to learn how to think of one’s self as a dog!

 I’d been a veterinarian for thirty plus years when I first started searching for my own inner dog.
-After so many years of being a veterinarian, it wasn’t difficult for me to speculate as to the breed(s) of dog that I might be.
-Knowing dogs as well as I did, I quickly surmised that I was very likely a mix of Labrador retriever and Jack Russell terrier (what I now call a “Laberrier.”)
-Due to the fact that Labs and Jack Russell terriers are at the opposite ends of the height spectrum, I’d never actually met a Laberrier in my years as a vet.
-For that to happen, it’d probably take the strategic use of a ramp or artificial insemination for those two breeds to make a litter of pups.
-Though I’d never met a Laberrier, I instinctively knew that my temperament was a mixture of those two breeds as I’d always wanted to please and to be of service (like a Lab) in addition to having a compulsive need to do ten things at once and to constantly be in control (like a Jack Russell terrier.)
+After so many years of being a veterinarian, it wasn’t overly difficult for me to guess which breed or breeds of dog that I might be.
+Knowing dogs as well as I did, I quickly surmised that I was a mix of a Labrador retriever and a Jack Russell terrier (what I now call a “Laberrier.”)
+Due to the fact that Labs and Jack Russell terriers are at opposite ends of the height spectrum, I’d never actually come face to face with a Laberrier over my years as a veterinarian.
+To get a litter of pups from those two breeds, it would have taken the strategic use of a ramp or, at the very least, artificial insemination!
+Though I’d never met a Laberrier in the flesh, I instinctively knew that my temperament was a mixture of those two breeds as I’d always been a people pleaser and loved being of service in one way or another (like a Lab.)
+I’d also always had a compulsive need to be incessantly busy (doing ten things at once) and to do my best at being the one who’s in control (just like a Jack Russell Terrier.)

 Never in my wildest dreams would I have ever guessed that it would take me three years to finally decompress from the crazy life I’d been living.
 Apparently, before I was ever going to be able to figure out what was next in my life, I was going to have to calm down and unwind first.
 As a Terrier, I was used to being in constant motion without a moment to think.
 It was so much harder that I could have ever imagined to climb off my hamster wheel.
 The truth was I didn’t know how to not be constantly busy.
 Not having work and kids to occupy my every thought turned out to be a good thing in the long run as I was able to finally take note of a theory I’d developed while being a veterinarian as to how people were a lot like dogs.